-I’m an assistant professor of rhetoric in Communication Arts and Sciences at Penn State, where I teach courses in rhetorical theory, archival methods, and LGBTQA public address.
-I also serve as an associate director of the Center for Humanities and Information.
+I’m an assistant professor of Communication Arts & Sciences at Penn State, where I teach courses in archival theory and methods, queer rhetorics and intersectionality, and LGBTQA public address.
+I also serve as an associate director of the Center for Humanities & Information, for which I facilitate a reading group on archives.
+My interdisciplinary scholarship bridges rhetoric, archives and information, and women’s, gender, and sexuality studies.

-Archival research is underway for my second book project, which examines the rhetorical practices of women teachers in same-sex romantic friendships.
-Also in my scholarship, I explore the rhetoric of digital archival formations and pedagogies.
-In addition to the above essay in Rhetoric Society Quarterly, my work has appeared in College Composition and Communication, College English, Journal of Basic Writing, Peitho, and Rhetoric Review.
+Also in my scholarship, I explore the rhetorical and pedagogical dimensions of digital archives.
+Along with the essays mentioned above, my work has appeared in College Composition and Communication, College English, Journal of Basic Writing, Peitho, College Composition and Communication, Rhetoric Review, and Peitho.

 My full CV is available here.